zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 }
 ```

 Defines a shader.
 It will appear in the material inspector listed under `name`.
 Shaders optionally can define a list of properties that show up in material inspector.
-After this comes a list of `SubShaders` , and optionally a fallback and/or a custom editor declaration.
+After this comes a list of `SubShaders` , and optionally a fall-back and/or a custom editor declaration.

 This example code demonstrates the basic syntax and structure of a `Shader` object.
 The example Shader object has a single `SubShader` that contains a single pass.
 It defines Material properties, a `CustomEditor`, and a `Fallback`.